- Accounts payable are bills that a company needs to pay.

 Tracking accounts payable

-Accounts payable, sometimes abbreviated as A/P, are tracked monthly for many small businesses, but as the business grows, it is better to make it a weekly task to take advantage of early payment discounts and resolve any credits due to inventory returns.
+Accounts payable, sometimes abbreviated as A/P, is tracked monthly for many small businesses, but as the business grows, it is better to make it a weekly task to take advantage of early payment discounts and resolve any credits due to inventory returns.
 It is handy to keep a record of accounts payable in case there are any payment disputes, to remind the business of current or outstanding invoices, or as proof of spending at tax time.
 These records can be kept manually or with accounting software.
-[Best Accounting Software for Small Business]
+[Read related article: Best Accounting Software for Small Business]

 Work from the original invoice whenever possible.
-Some invoices are sent electronically — print once and then file the email away to minimize confusion.
+Some invoices are sent electronically.
+With electronic invoices to avoid any mistakes, print the invoice once and then file the email away to minimize confusion.

 Enter every invoice individually.
 This includes multiple monthly invoices from the same supplier.
 In the event of a dispute, you will want to be able to track it down in your system easily.